History of the Catholic Church in Brazil: Theological Liberalism

 Today, the Catholic Church in Brazil largely focuses on human rights, advocating for the poor.
 In 2000, the church held a referendum that asked how Brazilians felt about the conditions placed by the International Monetary Fund (IMF).
 It found that 95% of respondents were against the conditions.
 The results of this referendum assisted the Cardoso administration in negotiating a better agreement.
 The Catholic Church also advocates to raise awareness for social issues like drug abuse, racial discrimination, and childhood homelessness.

 Despite their advocacy, the Catholic Church still must compete with Neo-Pentecostal Protestant churches, who in recent years, have seen much growth in these populations.
-Catholicism remains the predominant religion of the country, with 64.6% identifying as Roman Catholic, 22.2% of the country identifies as Protestant.
+Catholicism remains the predominant religion of the country, with 64.6% identifying as Catholic, 22.2% of the country identifies as Protestant.
 Between 2000 and 2010, the percentage of Catholics in Brazil dropped from 74% to 65%.
-The Catholic Church’s struggles to connect with poor populations in Brazil is partially a result of conservative leadership under Pope John Paul II.
+The Catholic Church's struggles to connect with poor populations in Brazil is partially a result of conservative leadership under Pope John Paul II.
 Suspicious of communist-based ideology, the Pope did not support the Christian Based Communities that arose in Brazil.
 In 2013, Pope Francis visited Brazil where he attempted to reverse some of the conservative policy of the previous decade and promote a more liberal policy that encouraged change.

 Conflict Between the Catholic Church and Candomblé Practice

 The connections between Catholicism and Candomblé, practiced by Afro-Brazilians, has faced a number of discussions surrounding its relationship to Catholic practices.
 These discussions have led to the anti-syncretism movement, which seeks to separate Candomblé and Catholic practices.
 For some, this separation is out of a desire for African authenticity in Brazil.
 Not all support this separation, instead believing that Candomblé and Catholicism can both be practiced by a single individual as the two serve different aspects for the practitioner.

 Groups that incorporate Candomblé have developed around the celebration of certain Catholic traditions.
 One such group is the Sisterhood of Our Lady of the Good Death (Irmandade de Nossa Senhora da Boa Morte) who celebrate the Feast of the Assumption of the Virgin Mary.
 Tensions between the group, sometimes known more simply as Boa Morte, rose during the 1990s when the Catholic Church and sisterhood had a dispute over access to sacred items held by the church.
 Boa Morte was able to provide documentation that they held ownership of the items and courts ruled in their favor twice.
 However, Cardinal Dom Lucas ordered that no priest could participate in the celebration.
-In 1999, when Cardinal Dom Lucus returned to the Vatican, Boa Morte and the church began to celebrate the festival together again.
+In 1999, when Cardinal Dom Lucas returned to the Vatican, Boa Morte and the church began to celebrate the festival together again.